4.5 Templates Variables¶

 Calculate Utilities' packages include configuration templates, which are grouped by action, such as configure a user profile, configure a package at install time, etc. To determine which template(s) should be applied, action variables are used:

-configures the system while installing on HDD or USB-HDD
+calculate-installac_install_flashconfigures the bootable USB Flashac_install_mergeconfigures packagesac_install_systemconfigures the system while installing on HDD or USB-HDD

-configures a client in the domainac_client_merge
+ac_client_domainconfigures a client in the domainac_client_mergeconfigures a package

-configures the Squash image
+ac_builder_isoconfigures the ISO imageac_builder_squashconfigures the Squash image

-configures the system at build time
+ac_assemble_prepareconfigures the system to be builtac_assemble_setupconfigures the system at build time

 Events¶